okyntary/tp/docs/DeveloperGuide.md

 The `enrol` command is implemented by `CcaEnrolCommand` which extends `Command`.

-The `CcaEnrolCommand` class has two `Indexes`, the index of the CCA to be enrolled into, and the index of the Person to enrol, specified by the user.
+The `CcaEnrolCommand` class has two `Index`es, the index of the CCA to be enrolled into, and the index of the Person to enrol, specified by the user.
 It implements the `execute` method which handles the logic of the enrol command.
 The `getFilteredCcaList` and `getFilteredPersonList` method is called to obtain a List of CCAs and Persons, `lastShownCcaList` and `lastShownPersonList` respectively.
 If the gives `Indexes` exist in `lastShownCcaList` and `lastShownPersonList`, the corresponding Person is enrolled into the corresponding CCA using the `enrolPersonIntoCca` method defined in the `ModelManager`.